2030 Mediterranean Games: Proposed Venues

 The Fadil Vokrri Stadium in Pristina.

-The city of Durrës in Albania on the Adriatic Sea will serve as the host city for the water sports events.
+The city of Durrës in Albania on the Adriatic Sea will serve as the host city for the water sports event, as Kosovo is a landlocked country.

 Prime Minister Kurti had stated that a newly built national stadium, swimming pool complex, tennis stadium and shooting range will be built for the games.
 Five temporary venues are to be built and existing facilities such as the Palace of Youth and Sports will be renovated.

 In addition to Pristina, events will also take place in cities across Kosovo such as Ferizaj, Gjakova, Mitrovica, Peja, Podujevo and Prizren.
 As Kosovo is a landlocked country, sailing and other events will take place in Durrës, in neighbouring Albania.